-German and EU environmental laws are democratically legitimized and therefore enjoy widespread acceptance by the population and business enterprises.
-Violating these regulations not only involves a large financial risk but is also a risk for a company's reputation.
+German and EU environmental laws are democratically legitimized and therefore enjoy widespread acceptance by the general population and commercial enterprises.
+Violating these regulations not only involves a large financial risk but is also a risk to a company's reputation.

-And even though we would not be held liable, VAUDE is responsible for its supply chain and we would be exposed to a high reputational risk if our suppliers violated national regulations in the countries of production.
-One example is the Greenpeace environmental organization’s Detox Campaign.
+Even when we, as the contracting authority, cannot be held directly liable in these countries, we bear responsibility for our supply chain and we would be exposed to a high risks to our reputation if our suppliers violated national regulations in the countries of production.
+An example of this is the Detox Campaign of the environmental organization Greenpeace

 »We cannot afford to violate applicable regulations.
-Not only because of our reputation, but even more so, because of our own convictions.
 We often go far beyond legal requirements when it comes to environmental protection and social responsibility.«

-In the supply chain, the verification of compliance with all environmental legislation and labor standards, laws and regulations is almost impossible – especially since we work almost exclusively with independent producers.
-Nevertheless, we take this issue very seriously.
-In the supply chain, we rely on the information provided by our suppliers and the monitoring carried out by the bluesign® system when it comes to environmental regulations.
+In the supply chain, the verification of compliance with all environmental legislation and labor standards, laws and regulations is nearly impossible – especially since we work almost exclusively with independent producers.
+Nevertheless, we take this issue very seriously and rely on the information provided by our suppliers and bluesign® system monitoring with regard to environmental regulations.

 Many of our suppliers are bluesign® system partners.
 The bluesign® system checks compliance with all applicable environmental legislation in the respective country of production.
-We are unaware of any cases in which our suppliers or their subcontractors have demonstrated violations against environmental laws that led to fines or non-monetary sanctions.
+We are not aware of any cases in which our suppliers or their subcontractors have violated environmental laws that led to a fine or non-monetary sanctions.
 More info – bluesign® system.

-Our products have to conform with many different laws, regulations and standards.
-These can include, for example, requirements for textile labeling, specifications for product safety (such as standards for straps or cord in children's clothing) and REACH, which regulates the use of chemicals.
+product safety (such as the drawcord standard for children's clothing), REACH, and the EU Chemicals Ordinance.
 For this purpose, we are involved in various associations and working groups in order to be informed of all changes at an early stage and to incorporate them into our products and product specifications.

-We see ourselves as a socially active company; this is embedded in our values and principles.
+We see ourselves as a socially active company, which is also reflected in our corporate philosophy.
 This means that we not only adhere to legal requirements for our product range and environmental standards, but also meet labor standards, laws and regulations.
-We want to give our employees the assurance that VAUDE complies with all provisions of labor law – for example, we do not tolerate discrimination in the workplace.
+Read more here

 To establish legal certainty we use various external sources and depend upon the advice of outside experts in different areas and fields.
-These include, among others: memberships in associations such as GermanFashion, Bundesverband der Deutschen Sportartikel-Industrie e.V., Dialog Textil Bekleidung, European Outdoor Group, etc. and partnerships such as the bluesign® system partnership.
+These include memberships in associations such as GermanFashion, Federal German Working Group on Environmentally Friendly Management BAUM e.V., Bundesverband der Deutschen Sportartikel-Industrie e.V., Dialog Textil Bekleidung, European Outdoor Group, etc. and partnerships such as the bluesign® system partnership.